huadiweilaoqy/Seeed_Arduino_Grove_DopplerRadar/README.md

   ```

--You can use the getSpeed() function and the getTargetState() function to get the speed and target state.
+- You can use the getSpeed() function and the getTargetState() function to get the speed and target state.

--You can set I/Q ADC mode using the setMode (1) function.This pattern retrieves I/Q information.
+- You can set I/Q ADC mode using the setMode (1) function.This pattern retrieves I/Q information.